apache/arrow/docs/source/python/ipc.rst

 (e.g. like a memory map, or ``pyarrow.BufferReader``), then the returned batches are also zero-copy and do not allocate any new memory on read.

+All stream objects have a ``close`` method.
+In the above example :func:`~pyarrow.BufferOutputStream.getvalue` both closes and returns the buffer.
+If the return object is not needed, call the relevent ``close`` method after you are finished using the object to avoid data corruption issues.

 Writing and Reading Random Access Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~